Title: On the Verge (Prelude to an Admission of Love)

 “I’m fine.”

-“Do you have ‘MD’ after your name on your business card, Agent Mulder?”
+“Do you have ‘MD’ on your business card, Agent Mulder?”

 “No socks?”
 Walker is clearly surprised.